1977 Australian referendum (Senate Casual Vacancies): Overview

-The casual vacancies proposal arose out of the 1975 controversy over the appointment of independent Cleaver Bunton (New South Wales) and anti-Whitlam Australian Labor Party member Albert Field (Queensland) to fill Senate seats formerly held by ALP senators.
+The casual vacancies proposal arose out of two controversies in the middle of the decade.
+In 1974 Prime Minister Gough Whitlam had appointed Vince Gair, a Democratic Labor Party Senator to the post of Ambassador to the Republic of Ireland in order to create an additional Senate vacancy in the hope that this would improve Labor's chance of gaining a majority in the Senate at the forthcoming general election.
+Whitlam's plan was foiled by the Premier of Queensland, Joh Bjelke-Petersen, during what came to be known as "The Night of the Long Prawns", but the matter was overtaken by events when Whitlam decided to call a double dissolution election.
+The following year saw controversy over the appointment of independent Cleaver Bunton (New South Wales) and anti-Whitlam Australian Labor Party member Albert Field (Queensland) to fill Senate seats formerly held by ALP senators.
 The appointments ran counter to a longstanding convention that when a Senate seat became open due to a casual vacancy, the state parliament would appoint a replacement recommended by the former senator's party.

-The change aimed to ensure that a replacement senator would be required to be a member of the party of which the previous senator was a member at the time of his or her election.
+The change aimed to ensure that a replacement senator would be required to be a member of the party of which the previous senator was a member at the time of their election.
+The new Senator would sit for the whole of the remainder of the vacating Senator's term, thereby ending the variable numbers of Senators at elections.
 The amendment was approved by a 73.3 per cent majority of the electorate.

 Despite the intention of the amendment's supporters to ensure that the party balance in the Senate should not be altered by a casual vacancy, the amendment has not been entirely successful in that regard.

 Following the resignation of the Tasmanian ALP Senator Don Grimes in April 1987, the nominee of the ALP, John Devereux, was rejected by a tied vote in the Tasmanian Parliament.

 Tasmanian Government minister Ray Groom argued: "we can choose only a person who is a member of the same party ... but we are not bound to accept the nomination of the party concerned" (emphasis Groom's).
 Tasmania therefore had only eleven senators between 2 April and the double dissolution election of 11 July 1987.